Understanding Vaccine Ingredients

 Video: https://www.youtube.com/watch?v=MTKZYQ6BI5s

-Christian Scientists do not believe in using any vaccines; however, when outbreaks have occurred in communities with Christian Scientists, some have agreed to be vaccinated.
+Christian Scientists generally discourage the use of vaccines; However, when outbreaks have occurred in communities with Christian Scientists, some have agreed to be vaccinated.
 Their concerns are not related to the use of fetal tissue, but rather to the use of modern medical interventions.

 Resources: